Hal Reid (actor)

-Hal Reid (born James Halleck Reid; April 14, 1863 – May 22, 1920) was an American playwright and stage and screen actor.
+James Halleck Reid (April 14, 1863 – May 22, 1920) was an American playwright and stage and screen actor.
+Reid also directed over a dozen films.

-Biography
+Early life and career

+Born in 1863, in Saint Omer, Indiana, and raised in Cedarville, Ohio, Reid was the son of dentist Hugh McMillan Reid and America Elizabeth Truitt.

-Born in 1863, Reid entered the film business in 1910 as an actor, director, and writer, bringing along his teen son Wallace Reid, who had aspirations to be a director or cameraman.
+Reid entered the film business in 1910 as an actor, director, and writer, bringing along his teen son Wallace Reid, who had aspirations to be a director or cameraman.
 Many of his plays saw Broadway openings.

 In 1912, Reid was appointed Censor to the Universal Film Corporation.

 Reid was at one time said to be actually Harry Preston and that he had served a prison sentence for an unspecified crime.

-His parents were Hugh McMillan Reid and America Elizabeth Reid.
-Hal was married three times with each woman bearing him a child.
-His first wife was Marylee Withers, m.
-1879, who at 16 produced a daughter, Hazel Withers Reid in 1882.
-Hazel died in 1921 a year after her father.
-Wife two was Bertha Westbrook, m.
-1889, who produced son Wallace in 1891.
-Wife three was the much younger Marcella, m.
-1916, who also produced a son, James Hillock Reid.

-His son Wallace Reid became an actor who starred in many films of Hollywood's silent era.
+In 1915 Reid visited Georgia convicted murderer Leo Frank in prison for source material of a film he was making Thou Shall Not Kill.
+Frank was convicted, then pardoned for the 1913 murder of Mary Phagan in a famous Georgia murder case.

+Reid married Bertha Westbrook, who collaborated with him on some of his writing.
+Film actor Wallace Reid was their son.